 Sometimes life can leave us in the dark, and it is during these most difficult of moments, that you’ve got to feel your way out.

-Look at any self-help book or personal development programme and you will find a section on goal-setting.
+Look at any self-help book or personal development program and you will find a section on goal-setting.
 Whilst setting goals can be vitally important for creating a life you love, focusing on these alone can become overwhelming.
 Today, people’s goals and ambitions are bigger than ever.

 After all, the thinking behind this is that if you dream big, big things will happen for you!
 This may be true, but when you look at ancient Chinese teachings, it is suggested that sometimes, smaller can be better when you’re looking to create change in your life…

-These philosophers believed that it is actually the smallest details that come to have the biggest impact on our lives.
+These philosophers believed that it is actually the smallest detail that come to have the biggest impact on our lives.
 For example, think about when you are driving; you let another car go and the driver responds with a beaming smile and nod of thanks.

 How does this make you feel?
 Alternatively, whilst in your car, another driver cuts you up and shouts abuse out the window at you.
 These are seemingly small things but the effect they can have on our mood is undeniable.